hjw10/Biomedical_statistics/README.md

 # Biomedical_statistics
-homework code for biomedicial statistics
+homework data and code for biomedicial statistics